peterfairfield/anaxis/f/the_empire.md

  * [Aunt Elisa](/p/aunt_elsela) goes for the presses
  * [Aunt Agnus](/p/aunt_agnus) goes for the papri.
 She will also waylay the first shipment out.
  * [Fallstaff](/p/fallstaff) will go nuts and start up a mad science project and infiltrates the presses.

+> **Fallout on the Empire**: The Mes will spread through The Empire, transforming it into a cultural vassal state.
+> The Corrupted Mes will transform them into a beligerant enemy, to harry them or worse, they fall Thrall to Aunt Agatha, or whomever is modifying the Mes.

 Bolsingers College of the Mind will be elevated, and the texts of the Edo will be taken into the Mes, as primary texts.
 So, perhaps some of the books had been stolen, not modified?
 The Edos have no need to launch their attack on the presses.